Kunekune: History

 By the 1980s, only an estimated 50 purebred Kunekune remained.
 Michael Willis and John Simister, wildlife park owners, started a breeding recovery programme, which encouraged other recovery efforts.
 As of 2010, the breed no longer faces extinction, with breed societies in both New Zealand and the United Kingdom.
 In 1993, two were imported into the United States from the UK.

 Behaviour

 In 2017, a report of Science Daily said the Kunekune has remarkable social learning with "astonishingly good memory".

-The Kunekune can sustain itself by feeding in summer on nothing other than grass.

 Appearance

 The Kunekune is covered in hair which can be long or short, and straight or curly.
 Hair colours include black, brown, ginger, gold, cream, and spotted combinations.
 It has a medium to short, slightly upturned snout, often black, and either semilopped or pricked ears.
 It has a short, round body with short legs and may have two wattles (called piri piri) under its chin.
 The Kunekune stands about 60 cm tall.
-An adult Kunekune can weigh between 60 and 200 kg, males being considerably heavier than females.
+An adult Kunekune male can weigh between 90 and 136 kg, with females typically weighing between 54 and 90 kg.